-I would not be where I am without the opportunities that opened up whilst studying at the University of Hertfordshire.
-From extracurricular projects, to connections with other world ranking universities, I can but thank the University for their guidance and support that kick-started my career.
+Nathan says, 'I would not be where I am without the opportunities that were available while studying at the University of Hertfordshire.
+From extracurricular projects, to connections with other world ranking universities.
+I'm thankful to the University for its guidance and support that kick-started my career.'

-The lecturers were world class active astronomers, meaning that each class was dynamic to the ever changing knowledge of their respective fields of research.
-Their willingness to accept keen students for extracurricular research projects gave me early on a 1st-hand experience of the career I was about to launch myself into.
-Their international connections opened a path for me to do a research year at the University of Sydney, where I would later return to and complete a PhD!
+'The lecturers were world-class, active astronomers, so each class was dynamic to the ever-changing knowledge of their respective fields of research.
+Their willingness to accept keen students for extracurricular research projects gave me early first-hand experience of the career I was about to launch myself into.
+Their international connections opened a path for me to do a research year at the University of Sydney, where I would later return to complete a PhD!'

-I didn't know I'd end up here, but enjoyed the journey, and took opportunities when they arose.
-Do the same.
-Find what you enjoy and do that, over money or status or fame.
-There are many routes to where I am now, as my colleagues came from very different backgrounds: astronomy, electrical and mechanical engineering, computer science, etc, and that's just my role, let alone all the other roles under NASA's umbrella.
+Pursuing a career in astronomy is highly competitive but incredibly exciting.
+Opportunities in these industries are truly global and roles are very diverse.
+'I didn't know I'd end up working at NASA, but I took all opportunities as they arose.'
+Nathan encourages new and current students to do the same.
+'Find what you enjoy and do that, over money, status and fame.
+There are many routes to where I am now, my colleagues come from very different backgrounds: astronomy, electrical and mechanical engineering and computer science, and that is just within my role, let alone all the other roles under NASA's umbrella.'